Trades Curriculum and Trades Library

 3. Produce curriculum in English and Spanish.

-4. Create a variety media resources.
+4. Create a variety of media resources.

 There are many ways for individuals, businesses, organizations, and philanthropic groups to support The Campaign.
 Find out how.